DavidHe1127/Mr.He_HandBook/Design,Architecture/api_design.md

 }
 ```
 Saga side effect functions such as `call`, `put` are pure. `call(doSomeAsyncStuff)` does not actually execute the API request.
 Instead, it returns a pure object that looks like `{type: 'CALL', func, args}`.
 The actual execution is taken care of by the redux-saga middleware and will return the value back into generator (hence the yield keyword) or throw an error if there was one.

-> You absolutely should not skip integration tests even if you can achieve 100% unit test coverage.
-> Mocking is OK in integration tests